 Located a bit outside the center, however it is easy to take a car or bus.
 Entrance into the museum costs 80 MXN pesos ($4.00).

 Visit Nearby Cities of San Miguel de Allende, Leon, or Mexico City

 If you have time I recommend continuing your trip to one of the nearby cities.
+Make sure to check out Rental Cars for affordable car rental options.
 We visited Leon, the leather capital of the world, for a half day to do some shopping and attend a local futbol match.